The Andromeda Strain (film): Background

 Film rights were bought by Universal Pictures for $250,000 in 1969.
 The cast of characters in the novel was modified for the film, including by replacing the male Dr. Peter Leavitt in the novel with the female Dr. Ruth Leavitt.
 Screenwriter Nelson Gidding suggested the change to Wise, who at first was not enthusiastic, as he initially pictured the female Dr. Leavitt as a largely decorative character reminiscent of Raquel Welch's character in the 1966 film Fantastic Voyage.
 When Gidding explained his take on Leavitt, Wise resolved the question by asking the opinion of a number of scientists, who were unanimously enthusiastic about the idea.
 Eventually Wise came to be very happy with the decision to make Leavitt female, feeling that Kate Reid's Dr. Leavitt was "the most interesting character" in the film.
-Another minor change was the character of Burton in the novel, who became Charles Dutton in the film; no reason was given for this name change.

 The Andromeda Strain was one of the first films to use advanced computerized photographic visual effects, with work by Douglas Trumbull, who had pioneered effects for 2001: A Space Odyssey, along with James Shourt and Albert Whitlock who worked on The Birds.
 Reportedly $250,000 of the film's budget of $6.5 million was used to create the special effects, including Trumbull's simulation of an electron microscope.

 The film contained a faux computer rendering, created with conventional film-making processes, of a mapped 3-D view of the rotating structure of the five-story cylindrical underground laboratory in the Nevada desert named Project Wildfire.
 The filming in the fictional town of Piedmont took place in Shafter, Texas, while other filming was conducted at Ocotillo Wells, California.

 Reception

 Box office

-The Andromeda Strain was a box office success.
+The Andromeda Strain was a minor box office success.
 Produced on a relatively high budget of $6.5 million, the film grossed $12,376,563 in North America, earning $8.2 million in United States theatrical rentals.
 It was the 16th highest-grossing film of 1971.

 Critical response

 The opinion of critics is generally mixed, with some critics enjoying the film for its dedication to the original novel and with others disliking it for its drawn-out plot.
-At review aggregator website Rotten Tomatoes, the film has a 67% approval rating based on 39 reviews, with an average score of 6.3/10.
+At review aggregator website Rotten Tomatoes, the film has a 68% approval rating based on 40 reviews, with an average score of 6.3/10.
 The website's critics consensus reads: "Although its urgent subject matter warrants less a deliberate pace, The Andromeda Strain brings Michael Crichton's techno-thriller to the big screen with striking intelligence and an engrossing sense of paranoia."
-Roger Greenspun of The New York Times panned the film in the 22 March 1971 issue, calling the novel "dreadful."
+Roger Greenspun of The New York Times panned the film in the 22 March 1971 issue, calling the novel "dreadful".

 John Simon called The Andromeda Strain "a tidy film, yet it completely fades from memory after its 130 minutes are over."